robertlarkins/preferred-development-practices/C#/TipsAndTricks.md

 select the new project name and click OK.

 The namespaces on all the files will need to be updated (using ReSharper go *Refactore > Adjust Namespaces...*).
-If there is a ruleset file, its name will need to be updated as well.
+If there is a ruleset file, its name will need to be updated as well, along with the reference to it in the csproj.